joshuaseligman/Stock-Market-Sector-Investigation/README.md

 ### `jupyter notebook`

 The Jupyter notebook page will open and then navigate to the downloaded notebook.
 In the notebook, you can run each cell to see the results that I obtained in my investigation.

+If you have Visual Studio Code, you can also download the Jupyter extension and open and run the Jupyter notebook file directly in the text editor.